-Pursuant to the Stipulation, the Excluded Individuals, who, in the Company's estimate (based on the filings with the SEC) hold approximately 35.5% of our common stock, and the Plaintiffs are required to vote "For" Proposal 2.
+Pursuant to the Stipulation, the Excluded Individuals, who, in the Company's estimate (based on the filings with the SEC and the Company's records) hold approximately 32.4% of our common stock, and the Plaintiffs are required to vote "For" Proposal 2.
 In addition, our executive officers, directors and director nominees, whom we expect to vote "For" Proposal 2, hold approximately 0.9% of our common stock (excluding the holdings of the three directors who are included with the other Excluded Individuals in the preceding sentence).